OctopusDeploy/blog/blog/2022-q2/what-is-gitops/index.md

 ---
 title: What is GitOps?
 description: GitOps is an exciting new paradigm, but it can be hard to understand exactly what the term means.
-Learn more as part of our series about Runbooks.
 author: matthew.casperson@octopus.com
-visibility: private
+visibility: public
 published: 2022-04-13-1400
 metaImage: blogimage-whatisgitops-2022.png
 bannerImage: blogimage-whatisgitops-2022.png